EconometricInstitute/feb22012-programming-website/data/week5/3-sets-and-maps.md

 <img width="724" alt="The TreeSet&lt;Integer%gt; object contains the reference to the root node of the TreeSet and an integer value of the size.
 A node has a pointer to a node object with a smaller value, a pointer to a node object with a greater value and a pointer to the integer value of the node itself.
 In this example, the root node has two children and they also have two children each.
 If you go to the left from one node, you obtain node objects with smaller values.
 On the right, however, are nodes with greater values." src="https://user-images.githubusercontent.com/67587903/128865316-5ff48ad7-eb80-409d-a9c6-eb7b4fc79421.PNG">

 The `TreeSet<E>` class has the advantage that iterating over the elements happens according to the specified order.
 Ranged subsets can be selected efficiently.
-However, in practice `HashSet` is faster (unless you end up in the very unlikely case that all objects end up in the same bucket).
+However, in practice, `HashSet` is faster (unless you end up in the very unlikely case that all objects end up in the same bucket).
 However, `HashSet`s have random order, while a `TreeSet` has a reliable order.
 `TreeSet` also requires the order to be consistent with equals in order to work correctly.

 Three of TreeSet’s constructors are: